 At the southern tip of Sicily an unknown mine barrier was well located.
-Moved according to location by S-Geraet.
+Proceeded according to guidance by S-Geraet.

 28 November at 2000 entered Trapani with tanker.

 During the course of 1 December attacks by English bombers occured in several waves.
 The tanker was hit in the stern and remained motionless.
 Attempts to take it in tow failed.
 Air defense of tanker was weak.
 Around 1730 English surface units came into view.
-Da Mosto immediately went into the attack and achieved hits on a cruiser [this is not correct].
+Da Mosto immediately went into the attack and achieved hits on a cruiser.
 After a short time Da Mosto was hit in the stern.
 Ammunition and the Italian depth charges went off.
-During the sinking the forward torpedoes were fired, but without hit.
+During the sinking the forward torpedoes were fired, but without a hit.
 Da Mosto sank around 1800.
-The crew gave cheers to its ship, the Duce and the Fuehrer.
+The crew gave cheers to its ship, the Duce and the Führer.
 The English destroyers drove through the swimming crew without attempting to rescue someone, and shouted derisively “Good bye boys”.

 Petty Officer Rublack swam to the tanker with two Italians to bring a still intact boat into the water and to sink the tanker.
-A destroyer opened fire hozever, so that the intent could not be carried out.
+A destroyer opened fire however, so that the intent could not be carried out.
 The tanker then also sank soon afterwards.
-Another destroyer appears to have had the intent before that to take it into tow [again this is wrong].
+Another destroyer appears to have had the intent before that to take it into tow.